CANS Initiative

 credit: Jessica Szawara of UWindsor Science Meets Art

 The goal of this project is to carry out a design and feasibility study of a compact accelerator-based neutron source (CANS) that would be optimized for materials research using neutron beams.
+The CANS would be the centrepiece of the proposed Windsor Centre for Neutron Research and Therapeutics, a core facility that would provide access to neutrons for researchers across Canada as well as the university.
 Neutron beams are an essential part of the 21st century toolkit for the science and engineering of materials.
 Common applications of neutron beams include the study of new materials for energy and information technologies, of light-weighting technology for critical parts in cars and airplanes, and the study of biomolecules in our own bodies with implications for maintaining health or treating disease.
 Following the closure of the National Research Universal (NRU) reactor at Chalk River in March 2018, Canada now has no high intensity neutron source and no national user facility for neutron beam research.
 As a result, Canadian researchers are at risk of losing access to a fundamental tool for materials research and a Nobel prize-winning experimental technique that was pioneered in Canada in the 1950s and 60s and which continues to be of crucial importance today.

 credit: Michael ML Nguyen